 So how do you approach the concept of project scheduling when you have no time?
 Well, I plan time to plan.
 And if you haven’t tried this, I highly suggest you incorporate it into your day.

 Setting time aside specifically for project planning may seem excessive, but can be very helpful once a routine is established.
 This time should be spent reviewing your project plan, timelines, and any dependencies.
-It allows you to look at whether your plans are still on track, what works and what doesn’t.
-And when you are able to target the failing or high-risk items, you can begin to evaluate the current approach and develop new ones to keep your project on track.
+It allows you to look at whether your project plans are still on track, what works, and what doesn’t.
+And when you’re able to target the failing or high-risk items, you can begin to evaluate the current approach and develop new ones to keep your project on track.

 Make time once a week to go over the project plan and determine the big accomplishments from the past week and define the goals for next week.
-Use this time to ensure that all resources are aligned to execute against those goals.
-While every project plan accounts for milestones and tasks, evaluating the realistic goals and accomplishments will help you refine the plan by adding definition to your plans and timelines where needed.
+Use this time to ensure all resources are aligned to execute against those goals.
+While every project plan accounts for milestones and tasks, evaluating the realistic goals and accomplishments will help you refine the plan by adding definition to your timelines where needed.